siam-lilly/Siam-Assessment/README.md

 ## Mission objectives

-* Make the spinner rotate using CSS3.
+* Make the spinner rotate using CSS3 - Please write custom CSS.
 * Query the backend for list of available stocks.
 * Query the backend for data about each stock.
 * Hide the spinner after all data is loaded.